 When Presentations are sequenced using Playable Sequences, they must construct a complete chapter list correctly.
 Chapter times in each Presentation must remain at the same point in that Presentation.
 The full chapter list is constructed from the chapter list in each Presentation in sequence.

-A Playable Sequence is a concatenation of sequences that each has their own timeline.
+A Playable Sequence is a concatenation of Presentations that each has their own timeline.
 There is no defined concept of a timeline for the end result.
 It is at the discretion of the player whether it wishes to provide an end-to-end timeline.
 For example, if a player displayed a progress timeline, it would likely add the total time of all clips in the playable sequence and add any inter-clip delays to create a total time.
 As playback proceeded through the clips, the current time would be the accumulated time through all clips to that point.
 One variation is to only provide timelines for individual clips or, if applicable, a collection of clips played with seamless chaining.

 PlayableSequenceList-type